StackExchange/dnscontrol/docs/_providers/domainnameshop.md

 ## Limitations

-- Digitalocean DNS only supports TTLs which are a multiple of 60.
+- DomainNameShop DNS only supports TTLs which are a multiple of 60.